Alex Keble looks at how Pep Guardiola could resolve the problems at Manchester City as they go six matches in all competitions without a win.

 TV Info - Broadcasters

-Rodri’s absence is, of course, a huge factor, but the problems run deeper than that and with another nine matches to play before the transfer window opens, Guardiola needs to find tactical solutions if he is to save their season.
+Rodri’s absence is, of course, a huge factor, but the problems run deeper than that and with another eight matches to play before the transfer window opens, Guardiola needs to find tactical solutions if he is to save their season.

 "We are a bit fragile at the moment," Guardiola admitted after the Spurs loss.